2005:

 The first draft of a screenplay is completed for a new Disney film titled Mary Poppins.

-It is the sequel to the 1969 film The Computer Wore Tennis Shoes.
+Now You See him, Now You Don't is a sequel to the 1969 film The Computer Wore Tennis Shoes.

 1998: